Gift and Estate Tax

 ⦁ The time of transfer of ownership interest

-⦁ Valuation for ascertaining any potential impairment of business value owing to the loss of services of a Key person in the business
+⦁ Ascertaining any potential impairment of business value due to the loss of services of a key personnel in the business

 Typically, the taxpayer is burdened with the task of providing “credible evidence” for proving his valuation position during the transfer (T.C.R.
 142(a); Welch v.
 Helvering, 290 U.S. 111, 115 (1933).).
 Under such circumstances, the valuation analyst’s credentials, reputation, and independence become the key factors to support the valuation position taken by the taxpayer.